Lump sums while on income support

 A lump sum is a one off amount of money.
 Lump sums can count in your income test.
 If so, they may affect your payment from us.

-You need to tell us within 14 days after you get a lump sum.
+If you get a lump sum, you need to tell us within 14 days of getting it.
 If you don’t, we may overpay you.
 If this happens you’ll have to pay us back.

 You must tell us about any lump sum you get, even if you think it’s exempt from the income test.
-You need to also tell us of any changes to your assets.
+You also need to tell us about any changes to your assets.

 Generally, lump sums count as income from the date you can get the money.